Bertrand of Saint-Geniès

 Bertrand (or Bertram) of Saint-Geniès (1258 – 6 June 1350) was the patriarch of Aquileia from 1334 until his death.

 Biography

 Bertram was born in Gascony, and became a jurist in the University of Toulouse and papal chaplain.
-On 4 June 1334 he was appointed as patriarch of Aquileia, which was not only a simple diocese but a powerful state occupying what is now is Friuli.
+On 4 June 1334 he was appointed as patriarch of Aquileia, which was not only a simple diocese but a powerful state occupying what is now Friuli.